AnonymousPlanet/thgtoa/guide.md

 [^12]: Wikipedia, IANAL <https://en.wikipedia.org/wiki/IANAL>

 [^13]: English translation of German Telemedia Act <https://www.huntonprivacyblog.com/wp-content/uploads/sites/28/2016/02/Telemedia_Act__TMA_.pdf>.
-Section 13, Article 6, " The service provider must enable the use of telemedia and payment for them to occur anonymously or via a pseudonym where this is technically possible and reasonable.
+Section 13, Article 6, "The service provider must enable the use of telemedia and payment for them to occur anonymously or via a pseudonym where this is technically possible and reasonable.
 The recipient of the service is to be informed about this possibility. ".

 [^14]: Wikipedia, Don't be evil <https://en.wikipedia.org/wiki/Don%27t_be_evil>